sporkd/compass-h5bp/README.md

     @include h5bp-base-styles;

-You can include the default Html5 Boilerplate Chrome Frame notification styling:
+You can include the default Html5 Boilerplate Browse Happy notification styling:

-    @include h5bp-chromeframe;
+    @include h5bp-browsehappy;

 Now you can define your own custom CSS here.